-Polish your blogs, articles, books and content just like a pro, with these 7 simple editing steps that will supercharge your writing.
+Polish your chapters (and other content) like a pro, with these 7 simple editing steps that will supercharge your writing.

-You’ve had a stroke of inspiration for a blog post or even a book, and all of the ideas have spilt out onto the page in one glorious writing frenzy.
+You’ve had a stroke of inspiration for your book (or a blog, article etc), and all of the ideas have spilt out onto the page in one glorious writing frenzy.
 But what now?
 How do you get it from first draft to ready to publish?
 Well, you’ve got to edit it, and knowing how to edit your own work is one of the most valuable skills you can learn as a writer.

 I know how overwhelming it is to look at a collection of paragraphs or pages and try to work out how to wrestle them into a finished piece.
 That raw copy almost certainly contains gold, but at the moment it’s not quite shining quite as brightly as it could be.
 When you don’t know how to edit your own work this often leads to one of two scenarios: 1. putting it out there before it’s ready and therefore it never quite meets it’s full potential.
 Or 2.
 Never putting it out there at all because you know it’s not quite there yet.